top of page

 What if I'm not good at art?

 Many people may feel afraid or get frustrated in trying to paint or create "something."
 In art therapy, there is no end goal, giving you the freedom to focus on the creating itself.
 What colours speak to you?
 What shapes feel good to make?
 How does your body move and change when you draw different shapes?
 Where is your eye led and what does the image want?
 What do you need in this moment?
 It is my job as an art therapist to guide you in your making.
-Sometimes, in session, no art is made, but rather we imagine colours and speak about shapes and textures.
-There is no wrong way to show up in art therapy.

 How can art therapy help me?